ViscousTests/website/content/docs/event-reports/2020-8-12-mile-high-club.md

 campsite.

 ![Meadow opening](/docs/event-reports/2020-8-12-mile-high-club-pics/matthew/approach.jpeg)
 *Kovas trying to find which switchback is the last one, so we could break off.
-See below*
+Don't worry, you still have a ways to go.*

 ![Talus Campsite](/docs/event-reports/2020-8-12-mile-high-club-pics/talus-campsite.jpg)